How it works

 About to start work on a major advertising campaign?
 Perhaps you’re bringing advertising in-house after working with an agency?

-If it’s time to elevate creativity beyond the marketing department, you’ll need to establish a solid internal creative team.
+If it’s time to elevate creativity beyond the marketing department, you’ll need to establish a solid internal creative testing team.
 But who from your company should be working on your campaigns and what kind of internal expertise do you need to bring in?

-If you’re serious about taking your campaign planning in house, you’ll want to establish what is essentially an internal creative agency.
+If you’re serious about taking your campaign planning in house, you’ll want to establish what is essentially an internal creative testing agency.
 This means it’s independent of other departments and can work on campaigns across the business.
 It will have much the same structure as an external creative agency:

 The agency should be headed up by a director – an executive who will oversee the operation and the work coming out of it.
 You may be able to source an existing executive that can take on these duties, supported by an executive administrator.